 Regardless of whether your home is big or small, it is likely that you have a very small bedroom somewhere on your property.
-For these rooms, decorating can often be a challenge, as everything we might put in there seems to take up too much space.
+For these rooms, decorating can often be a challenge, since everything we might put in there may seem to take up too much space.
 When decorating a small bedroom, there are certain decorating tips that you should heed and others you should ignore.
 Here are the misconceptions that often arise when decorating a small bedroom.

 Only Dark Colors Will Do